Once a company decides to voluntarily submit its safety data

 for Data Review Team members will be submitted to the SafeOCS

 Program Manager for consideration and approval.
-BTS will work

 team member will receive CIPSEA training and be required to